 The European Council agreed that accession negotiations with individual candidate states will be based on a framework for negotiations.
-Each framework, which will be established by the Council on a proposal by the Commission, taking account of the experience of the fifth enlargement process, will address the following elements, according to own merits and specific situations and characteristics of each candidate state:
+Each framework, which will be established by the Council on a proposal by the Commission, taking account of the experience of the fifth enlargement process and of the evolving acquis, will address the following elements, according to own merits and specific situations and characteristics of each candidate state:

-As in previous negotiations, the substance of the negotiations, which will be conducted in an Intergovernmental Conference where decisions require unanimity, will be broken down into a number of chapters, each covering a specific policy area.
+As in previous negotiations, the substance of the negotiations, which will be conducted in an Intergovernmental Conference with the participation of all Member States and the candidate State concerned where decisions require unanimity, will be broken down into a number of chapters, each covering a specific policy area.
 The Council, acting by unanimity on a proposal by the Commission, will lay down benchmarks for the provisional closure and, where appropriate, for the opening of each chapter; depending on the chapter concerned, these benchmarks will refer to legislative alignment and a satisfactory track record of implementation of the acquis as well as obligations deriving from contractual relations with the European Union.